-When you pay a visit to your local lumberyard, the wood you take home will have more than likely been dried in a gas-or wood-fired kiln.
+When you pay a visit to your local lumberyard, the wood you take home will have more than likely been dried in a gas-powered wood-drying kiln.
 These sophisticated cookers can process commercial lumber by the tens of thousands of board feet at a clip.
-However, Mother Nature offers an excellent source of energy that ultimately can accomplish the same task and will allow you to produce your own lumber—from forest to finished board—at a cost your local dealer couldn't come close to.
+However, Mother Nature offers an excellent source of energy that ultimately can accomplish the same task and will allow you to produce your own lumber, from forest to finished board, at a cost your local dealer couldn't come close to.

 On the other hand, drying is tricky; it's easy to get wood to shed moisture, but it's another thing entirely to control the process so that the resulting lumber is usable.
 The last thing you'd want to do is simply lay your green boards in the sun to bake.

 Simple air drying removes the free water, which accounts for the wood's moisture content above 30%, or so.
 Below that fiber saturation point, natural evaporation occurs more slowly, since the wood must then give up its bound water.
-And the release of this cell wall moisture can give woodsmiths fits, because it causes the cells to shrink ...resulting in stresses that can warp or damage the finished product.
+And the release of this cell wall moisture can give woodsmiths fits; it causes the cells to shrink, resulting in stresses that can warp or damage the finished product.

 Too rapid or uncontrolled moisture removal shrinks the cells at the surface, preventing the interior moisture from escaping properly through the outer shell.
 The stress created can cause a variety of defects, including honeycombing (internal collapse), case hardening (simultaneous compression and tension in the same slab), warping, checking, and splitting.

 Conversely, if the drying process is too slow, conditions may become ripe for the development of fungi that cause mold and stains, spoiling the appearance of the wood.